 Nemesis: The Jouvenelian vs. the Liberal Model of Human Orders

 Ranging over such phenomena as Athenian democracy, radical Islam, Black Lives Matter, NGOs, the Enlightenment, the civil rights era, and feminism, Bond offers a secure theoretical basis for the illiberal revolt currently engulfing our world.
-The publication of this work is an event that all historians and political observers will need to come to grips with.

 Translated by W.C.
 Bryant